Live the “The Alameda 7”

 I was going through some motivational books that belong to my sister Sheila (and that’s one motivated lady) during a recent visit to her home (a Monmouth Beach native, she now lives in Houston, TX).

-As part of her extensive collection I came across one by our uncle, George Sheehan on Running to Win (Roldale Press, 1992).
+As part of her extensive collection I came across one book by our uncle, George Sheehan on Running to Win (Roldale Press, 1992).
 Published one year before his death, it offers empowering prescriptions for life.
-Lots of healthy habits for all of us to live by and pass on.
+There’s lots of healthy habits for all to live by and pass on.

 George A. Sheehan, Jr., MD, the nationally-renowned “Running Doc,” was the guru of the sport in the 1970s and 80s.
 A longtime Rumson resident, Doc Sheehan revolutionized the sport of running as a means of total fitness for mind and body.
 A best-selling author and in-demand lecturer, he was also a practicing physician for 30 years in Red Bank (and my father’s medical partner).